MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/features/player-data/stats-leaderboards/event-based/how-to/live-leaderboards-eb-howto.md

 ---
-title: Event-based Leaderboards how-to's
+title: Example code for event-based Leaderboards
-description: Defining leaderboards to compare players by showing selected stats for a game. ms.assetid: 132604f9-6107-4479-9246-f8f497978db7 ms.date: 09/28/2018 ms.topic: article
+description: Code for basic leaderboard display, getting a specified page of results, and skipping to a specified user in the leaderboard. ms.assetid: 132604f9-6107-4479-9246-f8f497978db7 ms.date: 09/28/2018 ms.topic: article